siobhon-egan/research_site/research/README.md

 6. [Writing](#writing)
 7. [Presentations](#presentations)

-## Project planning{#project}
+## Project planning {#project}

 Hugh Kearns [ThinkWell](https://www.ithinkwell.com.au/hugh-kearns) is an excellent source of information for researchers.
 He also runs workshops and regularly visits universities and insitutions around Australia so keep an eye on his calendar.

-## Storage & back ups{#backup}
+## Storage & back ups {#backup}

 This is a critical step when doing any type of research.
 If you are an undergraduate or post graduate research student it is likely that you will have to organise your own data storage/back up system.
 Universities will give staff (and sometimes post-graduates) access to a server where you can store your data on, however even then you may still like to have your own back up of things.

 I strongly advise against relying solely on hard-drives.
 Altough these can be an enticing offer with their one-off payment and physical nature in my experience they are unreliable, not good for transport and you can run into issues with file types & different systems.

 I recommend a cloud based storage system - ideally two if you can!